MHaringa/insurancerating/docs/reference/autoplot.truncated_dist.md

   An object produced by [`fit_truncated_dist()`](https://mharinga.github.io/insurancerating/reference/fit_truncated_dist.md).

-- geom_ecdf:
+- ecdf_geom:

-  Character string indicating how to display the ECDF.
+  Character string indicating how to display the empirical CDF.
 Must be one of `"point"` or `"step"`.

-- xlab:
+- x_label:

   Title of the x axis.
 Defaults to `"severity"`.

-- ylab:
+- y_label:

   Title of the y axis.
 Defaults to `"cumulative proportion"`.

-- ylim:
+- y_limits:

   Numeric vector of length 2 specifying y-axis limits.

-- xlim:
+- x_limits:

-  Numeric vector of length 2 specifying x-axis limits.
+  Optional numeric vector of length 2 specifying x-axis limits.

-- print_title:
+- show_title:

   Logical.
 If `TRUE`, print title and subtitle.

-- print_dig:
+- digits:

   Integer.
 Number of digits for parameter estimates in the subtitle.

-- print_trunc:
+- truncation_digits:

   Integer.
 Number of digits used for truncation bounds.

+- geom_ecdf, xlab, ylab, ylim, xlim, print_title, print_dig,
+  print_trunc:

+  Deprecated argument names kept for backward compatibility.

 - ...: